kanishka-linux/vinanti/README.md

            Depending on system specification, users can set this max_requests to

            something higher like 20, 30 or even 100+.

+           If multiprocess is set to True during initialization then this many number

+           of processes will be created to manage requests concurrently.

     + **group_task = True/False** (default False)